astuhlmacher/astuhlmacher.github.io/_pages/about.md

 * Critical Infrastructure Systems
 * Agrivoltaics

-My research explores optimizing and controlling distributed energy resources in power systems to provide flexibility.
-Flexibility is important in the transition to sustainable energy systems.
-I am advancing this work by developing uncertainty-aware optimization frameworks, integrating network resiliency and tractable, distributed algorithms into operational planning, and emphasizing energy justice goals.
-I am particularly interested in modeling and optimizing the inherent flexibility and uncertainty propagation between power systems and other infrastructure systems, such as drinking water and agricultural systems.
+My research explores the optimization of uncertain distributed energy resources (DERs) and the coordination of the power grid with other infrastructure systems and sectors.
+DERs—such as distributed generation, storage, and flexible loads—can be optimized and controlled to provide flexibility within the electric power grid.
+I am particularly interested in modeling and optimizing the inherent flexibility and uncertainty propagation between power systems and other infrastructure systems, such as drinking water, wastewater treatment, and agricultural systems.
 ## Looking for undergraduate research experience?
 If you are a current undergraduate student at Michigan Tech interested in getting involved in research, please reach out!